eideasy/wp-official-eid-plugin/readme.txt

 = 3.1 =
 Intranet mode available.
 Site admins can add ID code to users manually and disable automatic user registration.
 This allows limiting secure login to specific groups of people only

-= 2.1 =
-Optional Debug mode for login issues detection on server side